Nature of Prosperity: Ethics and Utopias

 As part of its enquiry into the meaning of sustainable prosperity, CUSP has commissioned a series of essays from leading thinkers on these questions.
-This event brings five of these authors together and, along with members of the CUSP team, invites them to explore the moral dimensions of sustainable prosperity along different philosophical axes.
+This event brought five of these authors together and, along with members of the CUSP team, invited them to explore the moral dimensions of sustainable prosperity along different philosophical axes.

-Confirmed speakers are Prof Ruth Levitas, Prof Melissa Lane, Sir Roger Scruton, Prof John O’Neill and Prof Ingrid Robeyns.
-Uffe Elbæk, founder of the Alternativet party in Denmark, will be joining us as well.
-The event will feature a keynote address by Lord Rowan Williams on the enduring relevance of William Morris for contemporary thinking on Utopias and the ethics required for a sustainable economy and society.
-The event concludes with a drinks reception.
+Speakers of the day were Prof Ruth Levitas, Prof Melissa Lane, Sir Roger Scruton, Prof John O’Neill and Prof Ingrid Robeyns.
+Uffe Elbæk, founder of the Alternativet party in Denmark, was joining us as well.
+The event featured a keynote address by Lord Rowan Williams on the enduring relevance of William Morris for contemporary thinking on Utopias and the ethics required for a sustainable economy and society.

 13:40 | First Session: Principles for the Good Life: Uffe Elbæk, Melissa Lane and Ingrid Robeyns (Chair: Will Davies—Co-Investigator, CUSP)

 15:00 | Coffee Break

 15:30 | Second Session: Spaces for Change: Ruth Levitas, John O’Neill and Roger Scruton (Chair: Tim Jackson—Director, CUSP)